Skip to main content

 Also, here are some hints when taping:

--Use multiple pieces of tape to secure the zipper or piece of fabric -Use pieces that are long enough to secure the zipper of fabric -Tape so that it is not in the path of a stitching line
+-Use multiple pieces of tape to secure the zipper or piece of fabric -Use pieces that are long enough to secure the zipper or fabric -Tape so that it is not in the path of a stitching line

 - Washi Tape

-- A paper crafters tape
+- A paper crafter's tape

 - Easy to remove

-Transpor Medical Tape/Surgical Tape/Micropore Tape
+Transport Medical Tape/Surgical Tape/Micropore Tape

 -Holds tight — Adheres well — Stays put -Easy to remove

--Does not gum up needle
+-Does not gum up the needle

 -Can reuse each piece a few times -Tears neatly